mariberg/free-genai-bootcamp-2025/sentence-constructor/claude/README.md

-## MetaAI Powered Assistant Guide
+## Claude Powered Assistant Guide

 ### Which Model

 Claude Sonnet 3.5 (2025 Q1)

-I'm using the free version of Claude Sonnet and we are going to be using projects.
+I'm using the free version of Claude Sonnet and the free plan doesn't allow be to use projects.

 ### Prompting Guides